 Also, you may find yourself in need of checking the exact meaning of the words you use.
 Sometimes, certain synonyms can be pretty deceiving in their meaning and context.
 To avoid such a situation, it is highly recommended to use a thesaurus or a vocabulary app if you feel uncomfortable with certain words.

 A great deal of attention is being given now to the anti-plagiarism policy.
 Universities and colleges track and monitor every student who was once caught cheating.
 Thus, to avoid any problem, it is better never to plagiarize anything.

 You can get rid of any part of your essay that looks similar to another academic paper by running your text through a plagiarism checker.
 Most of them work for free.
 If you can’t edit that part, you should insert an in-text citation pointing at the original source.
 Do not ignore this check.
 Plagiarism is the first thing your teacher looks at when checking your paper.

 Do Not Forget About Formatting

-As for the formatting, it is a standard set of rules concerning how your paper should look like to be accepted.
+As for the formatting, it is a standard set of rules concerning how your paper should look to be accepted.
 It refers to the title page, headings, subheadings, spacing, margins, fonts, font sizes, etc. Even though it may seem pretty difficult, these rules are quite easy to follow.

 Formatting your reference page is what may seem complex.
 However, the problem is already solved.
 All you need to do is to find a citation generator and insert the information you have about the source into the right sections.
 The correct citation will be formed for you according to the referencing style that you’ve chosen.

 Essay writing can be fun and inspiring if you take it seriously.
 It is a skill that you need to advance to be successful at university or college.
-Therefore, search for advice, read as many learning materials as possible to understand the logic and make sure you follow all the rules.
+Therefore, search for advice, read as many learning materials as possible to understand the logic, and make sure you follow all the rules.
 All of this guarantees half of success.
 The rest depends on your arguments and creative thinking.